Full counting statistics of time of flight images: Introduction

-Recent progress with ultracold atoms, however, makes it possible to perform experiments that look like textbook classical measurements of quantum mechanical wavefunctions on individual 1d systems \cite{ZwergerReview,AForder}.
-By collecting a histogram of single shot results one obtains full distribution functions \cite{gring,schmiedmayer}.
-In particular, quasi-one dimensional gases have provided an interesting test-ground to realize and test low dimensional quantum field theories~\cite{Giamarchi,ZwergerReview,lowD}.
-Although a true Bose-Einstein condensation is not possible at low temperatures in quasi one-dimensional bosonic gases, a quasi-condensate phase appears with suppressed density, but enhanced phase fluctuations \cite{quasicond}.
-The full PDF~\cite{Polkovnikov,gring,Imambekov1,Imambekov2} of matter-wave interference of a coherently split one-dimensional Bose gas \cite{schmiedmayer,schmiedmayer2} has already provided deeper insight into the phase correlations.
+Recent progress with ultracold atoms, however, makes it possible to perform experiments that look like textbook classical measurements of quantum mechanical wavefunctions on individual 1d systems \cite{ZwergerReview}.
+By collecting a histogram of single shot results one can obtain full distribution functions.
+In particular, quasi-one dimensional gases have provided an interesting test-ground to realize and test low dimensional quantum field theories~\cite{lowD}.
+In a peculiar setup, a pioneering series of sophisticated experiments was performed~\cite{hofferberth,gring,schmiedmayer2} to access the probability distribution function (PDF)~\cite{Polkovnikov,Imambekov2,Zwerger} of matter-wave interference fringes of a coherently split one-dimensional Bose gas and to gain deeper insight into phase correlations.

-Motivated by this progress in experimental techniques, we develop a theory for the full distribution function of the number of particles with a given momentum, what we dubbed \emph{Time of Flight Full Counting Statistics} to parallel the analogous full counting statistics in nanophysics \cite{levitov,nazarov,ensslin,lu,pekola}.
-The method of time of flight (ToF) images is already a wide-spread tool to investigate cold atomic systems, granting direct access to the momentum correlations of low dimensional systems \cite{ZwergerReview,ToF,Bouchoule,Mott}.
-However, these images contain a lot more information than just the average intensities: they contain their full probability distribution function (PDF), expected to reflect the universal behavior of low dimensional quantum systems.